- Accidental Innuendo:

 - Around the time the 1970s version premiered, the "HOW Y WAS X?!" routine (see Memetic Mutation, below) was already fairly well known from The Tonight Show Starring Johnny Carson (and is still in use today, in some form or another).
 You have Bert Convy to thank for its association with Match Game; he started doing it sometime in 1973 as a Shout-Out, and he and other celebrities kept using it so much the audience soon joined in.

 - Complacent Gaming Syndrome: Almost every Super Match/Head-to-Head Match that had Richard Dawson present.
 Contestants would always pick him for the Head-to-Head because he rarely mismatched.
 In mid-1978, the show added a "Star Wheel", which would randomize which of the six celebs the contestant would play with in the Head-to-Head Match.
-The Star Wheel did much to hasten Dawson's departure, and he became much more sullen over the seven weeks after the Wheel's debut (although, rather hilariously, he was the first one the Star Wheel picked).
+The Star Wheel did much to hasten Dawson's departure, and he became much more sullen over the seven weeks after the Wheel's debut (although, rather hilariously, he was the first one the Star Wheel landed on).
 Per several of the contestants who were interviewed, this is because Richard was known for actually working to try and match the contestant's answer vs. many of the others focusing on coming up with something funny.

 - Even during the Audience Match, there seemed to be a trend where quite a few contestants (usually female, it has to be said) would pick the answer that Dawson gave, whether or not it was likely to be the $500 response, simply because it was Dawson who gave it.